-While the BQ76942 device is in NORMAL mode or SLEEP mode, the device can also be configured to enter SHUTDOWN mode if the internal temperature measurement exceeds a programmed temperature threshold for a programmed delay.
+While the BQ769142 device is in NORMAL mode or SLEEP mode, the device can also be configured to enter SHUTDOWN mode if the internal temperature measurement exceeds a programmed temperature threshold for a programmed delay.

-When the SHUTDOWN mode sequence has been initiated by subcommand or the RST SHUT pin driven high for 1-sec, the device will wait for a delay then disable the protection FETs.
-After the delay from when the sequence begins, the device will enter SHUTDOWN mode.
+When the SHUTDOWN mode sequence is initiated by subcommand or the RST\SHUT pin driven high for 1 second, the device waits for a delay then disables the protection FETs.
+After the delay from when the sequence begins, the device enters SHUTDOWN mode.
 However, if the voltage on the LD pin is still above the VWAKEONLD level, shutdown will be delayed until the voltage on LD falls below that level.

-While the device is in SHUTDOWN mode, a ≈5-V voltage is provided at the TS2 pin with high source impedance.
-If the TS2 pin is pulled low (such as by a switch to VSS) or if a voltage is applied at the LD pin above VWAKEONLD (such as when a charger is attached in series FET configuration), the device will exit SHUTDOWN mode.
+While the device is in SHUTDOWN mode, $\approx$ 5 voltage is provided at the TS2 pin with high source impedance.
+If the TS2 pin is pulled low, such as by a switch to VSS, or if a voltage is applied at the LD pin above VWAKEONLD (such as when a charger is attached in series FET configuration), the device exits SHUTDOWN mode.